THE MESSAGE OF JESUS

 What is the Gospel?
 What is the Good News?

-Certainly, salvation and heaven are incredible, indescribable blessings.
-However, they do not define the Gospel.
+Yes, salvation and heaven are incredible, indescribable blessings.
+However, they do not constitute the Gospel message.

 If getting saved and going to heaven is all that matters…